toverainc/willow-docs/docs/development.md

 ./utils.sh config
 ```

+!!! note "ESP BOX-3 NOTE!!!"
+    You will need to build specifically for the ESP BOX-3.
+From the main menu, select:

+    ***Audio HAL ---> Audio Board ---> ESP32-S3-BOX-3***

 !!! note "ESP BOX LITE NOTE!!!"
     You will need to build specifically for the ESP BOX LITE.
 From the main menu, select: